1. Help Center

 VCenter Connections

-Another type of configuration supported by OpsCompass is that required to connect to a vSphere environment – specifically an instance of vCenter.
+Another type of configuration supported by OpsCompass is the type required to connect to a vSphere environment – specifically an instance of vCenter.
 These configurations will be used to gather the virtual machine inventory, and optionally vMotion logs for the purpose of identifying virtual machines and hosts on which they run.
 This data is used to augment licensing data by associating virtual machines with physical hardware resources for purposes of compliance monitoring.

 Password is considered sensitive information and is stored within a secret-manager exclusive to the customer’s environment.
 It is also masked by default when viewed in this interface.
 The value can be retrieved and displayed by clicking on the {eye} icon.